MayurDivate/GUAVASourceCode/README.md

 - $ cd GUAVA

 ## Installing Dependencies</h2>
-We have written configure.sh script for the easy installation of dependencies
+e have written configure.sh script for the easy installation of dependencies.

-$ sh ./configure.sh <br/>
+- $ sh ./configure.sh <br/>

-If R packages are not installed successfully, use following command to install R packages.<br/>
+If R packages are not installed successfully, use following command to install R packages.

-Rscript lib/InstallRequiredPackages.R
+- Rscript lib/InstallRequiredPackages.R

-<h3> <a href="http://ec2-52-201-246-161.compute-1.amazonaws.com/guava/"> Sample Data </a> </h3>

 <h1>To start GUAVA use following command</h1>